PattMayne/project_brunswick/README.md

 - [ ] Build Battle Screen
 - [ ] When closing program close each font with TTF_CloseFont()
 - [ ] incorporate SQLite database
+    - [ ] must download the sqlite3.h header file (#include <sqlite3.h>)

 ## Long-Range Notes & Plans

 * In the Character table, the Player Character is always #1
 * A map has a type (in the DB).
 So when a Screen object loads a Map object, it creates a sub-type depending on the value of its type.
+* Title Screen: have random limbs snapping onto each other and coming apart in an animation.
+*   As one snaps on, another comes off and flies off-screen, while yet another flies on-screen to snap on... forever!